wnordmann/sdk/src/components/LayerListDetail.md

 ### `Opacity`
 Changes the opacity of selected layer

-Option can be disable with *showOpacity* Prop, default to true
+Option can be disabled with *showOpacity* Prop, defaults to true
 ```xml
 <LayerList showOpacity={true} map={map} />
 ```